valango/duke/README.md

 ![](assets/quote.png)

 Rule-based file directory walker - ambitious alternative to globber-based directory walkers.

+The version 5 is a whole new beast, with cleaner API by magnitude faster than the previous version.

 ## Mission
 Once I decided to write an utility for managing multiple _npm_ projects